Co-creation

 Facilitation

-I'm an experienced facilitator who has worked with a variety of higher education and cultural organisations and consultancies to assist them in developing training and workshops, as well as leading sessions that I've created in addition to those generated by clients.
-As a facilitator, my top priority is always making sure that participants are comfortable, their needs are met and that clients achieve their aims.
+I’m an experienced facilitator who has worked with higher education and cultural organisations to develop and lead training sessions and workshops - both my own and client-generated.
+My top priority is always ensuring participants feel comfortable, their needs are met and clients achieve their goals.

-Get in touch if you need an experienced facilitator or if you’re looking for help with the creation of an event, programme or workshop.
+Get in touch if you need an experienced facilitator or help creating events or workshops.

 Consultation

-I've managed a variety of initiatives as a consultant to assist arts, cultural and heritage organisations in enhancing, streamlining, or expanding their operations.
-I provide customised solutions in collaboration with staff, stakeholders and supporters that are intended to encourage change, growth and socially engaged practice.
+I’ve managed a range of projects as a consultant, helping arts, cultural, and heritage organisations enhance, streamline, or grow their operations.
+I work closely with staff, stakeholders, and supporters to deliver tailored solutions that encourage change and socially engaged practice.

-If your organisation is going through a period of change and you need help reflecting on your current position, processes or practice, drop me a line.
+If your organisation is facing change and needs support reflecting on your processes or practice, get in touch.

 Ideation

-I created and led a number of workshops in collaboration with the Harris Museum, Art Gallery, and Library to give collections staff a creative environment in which to evaluate and explore their goals for the renovation of the second-floor galleries.
-The Garfield Weston Foundation and the Wolfson Foundation are providing funding for the £450,000 gallery renovation, which is a part of the larger £10.02 million Harris Your Place capital project that will modernise the institution and be finished in 2024.
+I led workshops with the Harris Museum, Art Gallery, and Library to provide collections staff a creative space to explore their goals for renovating the second-floor galleries.
+Supported by the Garfield Weston and Wolfson Foundations, this £450,000 project is part of a larger £10 million capital plan set to complete in 2024.

 Curation

-Name a type of collection and I’ve most probably worked with it during my time as a curator and an Arts Council England museum mentor; from archery to contemporary art and most things in between.
-Improving access to all kinds of collections for communities is something that I care deeply about.
+I’ve worked with a wide range of collections during my time as a curator and Arts Council England museum mentor - from archery to contemporary art and everything in between.
+Improving community access to collections is something I’m truly passionate about.

-On behalf of Manchester Museum I led the unconditional repatriation of 43 secret, sacred and ceremonial cultural heritage items to the Aranda people of Central Australia, Gangalidda Garawa peoples of northwest Queensland, Nyamal people of the Pilbara and Yawuru people of Broome in partnership with Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS).
-This was the first time a UK museum had unconditionally repatriated cultural heritage items to Australia's First Nation peoples.
+As the Curator of Living Cultures and Acting Deputy Head of Collections at Manchester Museum, I led the unconditional repatriation of 43 sacred cultural heritage items as part of the Australian Institute of Aboriginal and Torres Strait Islander Studies’ Return of Cultural Heritage project.
+This marked the first time a UK museum had unconditionally repatriated items to Australia’s First Nations.

 Photo courtesy of Museum-iD.